opensearch-project/documentation-website/_ml-commons-plugin/tutorials/rag-conversational-agent.md

 ### 4.2 Continue a conversation by asking new questions

-To continue the same conversation, provide its memory ID from Step 4.1.
+To continue the same conversation, provide the memory ID from the previous step.

 Additionally, you can provide the following parameters: